SWFRecomp/SWFRecomp/README.md

 # SWFRecomp

-Static recompiler for Adobe Flash SWF files - translates Flash bytecode into portable C code that can be compiled to native executables or WebAssembly.
+This is a stupid idea.

+# Let's do it anyway.

+## What is this?

+SWFRecomp is a **static recompiler** (not an emulator) that converts Flash SWF files into C code.
+Inspired by [N64Recomp](https://github.com/N64Recomp/N64Recomp) by Wiseguy, a static recompiler (not emulator) for N64 games that translates N64 MIPS instructions into C code that can be compiled into a native port.
+You should probably check that out, because it's epic.
+So is he. :D

+This project applies the same approach to preserve Flash content.

 **Live Demos:** https://swfrecomp.github.io/SWFRecompDocs/

-## What is This?

-SWFRecomp is a **static recompiler** (not an emulator) that converts Flash SWF files into C code.
-Inspired by [N64Recomp](https://github.com/N64Recomp/N64Recomp) by Wiseguy, this project applies the same approach to preserve Flash content.

 This fork adds:
 - **Improved build system** - Automated native and WASM builds with no manual file copying